hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-update-web-domains-disk alice

-The function recalculates disk usage for all user webdomains.
+This function recalculates disk usage for all user webdomains.

 *******************************************************************